 This is the first in a series of posts chronicling my experience of purchasing, rehabbing, and selling an investment property (also known as house flipping).
 You can find the rest of the series here ( part 1, part 2, part 3, part 4 , part 5, part 6, part 7, part 8).
 Hope you enjoy it!

 I want to let you in on a little secret… I bought a house!
 Not a house to live in, but as an investment.
 I know, I know, you thought my secret was that I’m the secret love child of Charles Lindbergh and Betty White.

 Today’s post will be the first in a series documenting why and how I did it.
 Also, what I hope to accomplish by investing my hard earned money in real estate, so you can learn along with me.

 So let’s start the journey…

 Why I Decided to Buy a House

 Over the last several years I’ve become more and more disaffected with the stock market.
 In some recent years the market has gone up substantially, and in some it has gone down.
 But for over a decade, the stock market remained essentially flat, which means my investments really had had little to no growth at all.

 I finally decided to take the bull by the horns and do something about it.

 My biggest concern with a real estate investment was that I didn’t want to take out a mortgage to buy a house.
 I didn’t want the pressure or extra risk that comes with investing in real estate with borrowed money.
-I wanted to do it debt free, which goes completely against what so many of the real estate “gurus” teach about real estate investing using the leverage of “other people’s money” (read debt).
+I wanted to do it debt free, which goes completely against what so many of the websites and books about house flipping teach about real estate investing using the leverage of “other people’s money” (otherwise known as debt).

 As I see it, investing in real estate without debt gives me a huge advantage.
-It opens up more options and lowers the type of risk that got so many people into trouble in the past few years.
+It opens up more investing options and lowers the type of risk that got so many people into trouble in the past few years.